gcassel/Modular-Organizing-Terminology/terms/type.md

-A type is a generic specification for a *potential* [element](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/element.md) within an identified [form](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/form.md) or context.
+A type is a generic [specification](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/specification.md) for a *potential* [element](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/element.md) within an identifiable context or [form](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/form.md).

-Types contrast with *actual* instances of elements.
+Types contrast with [actual](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/actual.md) instances of elements.

 Types may be perceived at recursive levels of complex organization.
-For instance, a type on one level may be a subtype on a broader level of organization.
+For instance, a type on one level may be a *subordinate* type or *subtype* in a broader organizational context.